latj/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 ### Actions

-* Setup the Azure Replication Appliance
+* Setu p the Azure Replication appliance
-* Deploy the Mobility Service Agent
+* Deploy the Mobility Service agent
 * Replicate the machines to Azure
-* Perform a Test Migration
+* Perform a test migration
-* Prepare the final Migration
+* Prepare the final migration
 * Migrate the workload to Azure

 ### Success criteria